Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/a-rough-roadmap.md

   - It gives the [highest hourly passive income](null) among all businesses.

-  - Its sale missions only spawn land vehicles for the delivery job, whereas for MC Businesses, you can get land vehicles, boats, planes, and helicopters.
+  - Its sell missions only spawn land vehicles for the delivery job, whereas for MC Businesses, you can get land vehicles, boats, planes, and helicopters.